Supply Chain Research & Engineering

-Poisson Consulting brings quantitative research discipline to the complex, high-stakes supply chain programs where conventional wisdom falls short.
-Practitioners who publish.
-Researchers who deliver.
+Poisson Consulting applies the laws of physical systems to the complex, high-stakes supply chain programs where conventional wisdom falls short.
+Twenty-eight years of global execution.
+Peer-reviewed research.
+The physics behind the flow.

 West Friendship, MD · poissonconsulting.com